josiah-wolf-oberholtzer/josiah-wolf-oberholtzer.github.io/_posts/code/2015-08-01-discograph.md

 ---
 layout:   page
-title:    Discograph
+title:    Disco/graph
 excerpt:  "Visualizing music as a social graph"
 category: code
 ---

-Discograph is an interactive visualization of the relationships between musicians, bands and labels.
+Disco/graph is an interactive visualization of the relationships between musicians, bands and labels.

-All of Discograph's data is derived from the Discogs discography database: nearly 4 million artists, 1 million labels, and 7 million releases creating a network of nearly 70 million different relationships.
+All of Disco/graph's data is derived from the Discogs discography database: nearly 4 million artists, 1 million labels, and 7 million releases creating a network of nearly 70 million different relationships.

-I designed and implemented Discograph with a little help from some great tools and packages:
+I designed and implemented Disco/graph with a little help from some great tools and packages:

 - Python 3